 Step 5 – Slowly and carefully place the peeled orange in the second container.
 What happens to this orange?
 Does it float or sink?

 The orange with the peel floats because the peel is porous and filled with tiny air pockets.
-These pockets of air make the orange to be less dense than water and cause it to float.
-On the other hand, when you remove the peel from the orange, you are in fact making it lighter, but you are also removing those tiny air pockets.
-Therefore, the orange without the peel is more dense than water and it sinks.
+These pockets of air help increase the buoyancy of the orange.
+This increase in buoyancy helps the orange become less dense than the water, so the orange will float in the water.
+Think of the pockets of air in the orange peel are like tiny floatation devices for the orange.
+On the other hand, when you remove the peel from the orange, you are in fact making it lighter, but you are also removing those tiny air pocket floatation devices.
+Therefore, the orange without the peel is denser than water and it sinks.

 If you liked this experiment, check out these other experiment dealing with density: